Ram Prakash Gupta

 A post-graduate in science from Allahabad University, he was a member of the erstwhile Bharatiya Jana Sangh.

 He represented the Bharatiya Jana Sangh in the Vidhan Parishad and was chosen to be Deputy Chief Minister of Uttar Pradesh when Charan Singh formed the first non-Congress government in 1967 which was also known as Samyukta Vidhayak Dal government.

 He was later the state's Minister of Industries in the Janata Party government led by Ram Naresh Yadav in 1977.

 Following the fall of the Janata Party, he was instrumental in re-building the Bhartiya Janata Pary in Uttar Pradesh and was the architect of the party's win in the state elections in 1991.

-The Chief Minister, Kalyan Singh, became embroiled in several controversies and was blamed for the poor performance of the party in the Lok Sabha Elections in 1999.
-As a result, the party's leadership chose senior-most leader Gupta over other contenders to lead the party in the state during those difficult times.

 On 7 May 2003, he was named as the Governor of Madhya Pradesh.